shortstheory/shortstheory.github.io/_drafts/warstory.md

 160 → 93

-Andy's Cresselia used Trick Room.
+Andy\'s Cresselia used Trick Room.

 Cresselia twisted the dimensions!